Salih2000/Salih2000-github.io/_pages/en-us/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-`Hello There`, I'm Salih and I consider myself as a person who believes and attaches importance to the game-changing power of data, data analytics, and data-driven solutions, Data Management Assistant Specialist at Sade Yazılım.
+I'm Salih and I consider myself as a person who believes and attaches importance to the game-changing power of data, data analytics, and data-driven solutions, Data Management Assistant Specialist at Sade Yazılım.